 - 1. completion and oral defense of a research prospectus - 2. completion of a Ph.D. comprehensive examination - 3.
-Participation in the seminar program - 4.
-Research Tool(s) - The student's research director and doctoral committee will determine the research tools requirement, which is to be based on the student's background and goals. - 5. completion of a substantial research project and successful oral defense of a dissertation - 6.
+Participation in the seminar program - Research Tool(s) The student's research director and doctoral committee will determine the research tools requirement, which is to be based on the student's background and goals. - completion of a substantial research project and successful oral defense of a dissertation (12 hours of 898 are required) - 6.
 Residency.
 Students must meet the residency requirements specified in this Bulletin. - 7.
-Continuous enrollment
+Continuous enrollment - 8.
+A 3.0 GPA is required to graduate.